-The level of impact was assigned based on the overall percentage of impact (0-25% low impact, 25-50% medium-low impact, 50-75% medium to high impact, 75-100% high impact).
+The level of impact was assigned on the basis of the overall percentage of impact (0-25% low impact, 25-50% medium-low impact, 50-75% medium to high impact, 75-100% high impact).

 Below is the detail of ENAV's contribution to each impact category and to the associated Sustainable Development Goals.